Medical Policy: 07.03.04

 and medical literature becomes available.

 Small bowel transplant has evolved into an established therapeutic modality in the management of the patient with irreversible intestinal failure.
 It is performed mainly in patients with short bowel syndrome (SBS) and those who develop severe complications due to total parenteral nutrition (TPN).
+The goal of transplantation is to eliminate the need for TPN and to reverse or prevent TPN associated liver disease.

 Leading causes of intestinal failure differ between adult and pediatric populations.
 In children, the following are the leading causes of intestinal failure: